Signs of Safety is a model of social work which began in Western Australia in the 1990s.

 This will help us monitor progress, or where things aren’t progressing, to track increasing worries.

-What families can expect from the new Signs of Safety model
+What families can expect from the Signs of Safety model

 This means, even if you do not agree on everything, your allocated worker should be using the Signs of Safety approach so that they are working in partnership with you.

-It will also mean that you are clear on why they are involved in you or your children's lives and what the plan will be going forward.
+It will also mean that you are clear on why they are involved with you and your family and what the plan will be going forward, or where matters are not progressing to work with your family and network to adapt the plan to help children to be safer.

 Partner agencies and Signs of Safety